jundalisay/spblist/content/en/research/cronin/assembly.md

 In AT, living things are not considered as point particles (as in most physics).
 Instead, they are histories of their own formation as an intrinsic property, mapped as an assembly space* [which we will rename as historical evolution or HE].

-> *Superphysics Note: In Superphysics, this is the oversoul made up of individual histories of souls, split by the time factor.
+{{< n n="In Superphysics, this is the oversoul made up of individual histories of souls, split by the time factor." >}}

  <!-- assembly space (AS) -->
 The HE is the pathway that starts from elementary building blocks towards a living object, using only recursion.